AntoineMeheut/Rokc-Mk2/README.md

 reboot
 ```

-**Once here, repeat the section preparing all nodes for node1, node2 and node3.**
+**Once here, repeat the section preparing all nodes for node1 and node2.**

 ### Connect to your nodes cockpit interfaces
-You should connect on root on all ur nodes for the main part of this tutoriel.
+You should connect on root on all ur nodes.

 * master [https://192.168.148.130:9090](https://192.168.148.130:9090)
 * node1 [https://192.168.148.131:9090](https://192.168.148.131:9090)